Capillary/ecom-api-document/source/includes/_order.md

-OrderId* | int |  The order id of the current shipment item AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment ShipDate* | date |  The date on which the order is shipped in `dd/mm/yy` format ShipmentType* | enum |  The type of shipment.
-Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments customer to warehouse
+OrderId* | int |  The order id of the current shipment item AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment ShipDate* | date |  The date on which the order is shipped in `yyyy/mm/dd` format ShipmentType* | enum |  The type of shipment.
+Value: `Normal` for shipments from warehouse to customer, `Reverse` for return shipments, i.e., customer to warehouse
 LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | obj |  The details of each line item.
-Specify `OrderLineId` and `Quantity` ShipmentTrip | obj |  Provide more details details of the shipping using the parameters specified below.
-You can use this if applicable for the current merchant
+Specify `OrderLineId` and `Quantity` ShipmentTrip | obj |  Provide more details of the shipment in the parameters specified below.
+Use this only if applicable for the current merchant
-RiderID | int |  Specify the rider id as available in the merchant system RiderCode | string |  Specify the rider code as available in the merchant system TripRefNo | string |  Specify the trp reference number as per the merchant system VehicleNumber | string |  Specify the vehicle number delivery vehicle Attributes | obj |  Specify any additional information such as delivery guy's mobile number
+RiderID | int |  Specify the rider id as available in the merchant system RiderCode | string |  Specify the rider code as available in the merchant system TripRefNo | string |  Specify the trip reference number as per the merchant system VehicleNumber | string |  Specify the vehicle number of the delivery vehicle Attributes | obj |  Specify any additional information such as delivery guy's mobile number

 <aside class="notice"> All parameters marked by * are mandatory. </aside>